Decathlon/gradle-plugin-phraseapp/README.md

     // If you want to omit translation comments imported by the download task.
 Default: false ignoreComments = false

+    // If you want to import only some locales during the download task.
+Skip param to fetch all locales.
+    // For example: ['cs-CZ', 'fr-FR', 'de-DE']
+    allowedLocaleCodes = ["<locale_code>"]
 }
 ```